-The Statement of Accounts was signed by me on 31 May 2019 as the Council's responsible finance officer.
+The Statement of Accounts was signed by me on 31 July 2020 as the Council's responsible finance officer.
 This would not have been possible without the hard work of the finance team and the continued support of all Council staff and its elected councillors.

-There have been no material events which would alter the financial statements or any other items I would wish to draw to the reader's attention after the 31 March 2019.
+Other than the uncertainty over Covid19, there have been no material events which will require the Council to adjust all of its spending plans, which would alter the financial statements or any other items I would wish to draw to the reader's attention after the 31 March 2020.

-I have set out on the following page the responsibilities of the Council and my responsibilities as the Corporate Director of Resources for the accounts.
+I have set out on the following page the responsibilities of the Council and my responsibilities as the Assistant Chief Executive and Section 151 Officer.
 This shows the requirements of the legislation together with my professional and legal responsibilities for the Statement of Accounts.